Mine, yours, ours: Owning a priority but sharing finds niche

-NEW YORK (Reuters) - Millions of families displaced after the housing market imploded haven’t totally shattered the American dream -- owning a home remains a priority for the majority of adults, according to a new consumer survey.
+NEW YORK, May 15 (Reuters) - Millions of families displaced after the housing market imploded haven’t totally shattered the American dream -- owning a home remains a priority for the majority of adults, according to a new consumer survey.

 An overwhelming 91 percent of homeowners and renters said owning a house is still part of that ideal American life, with 83 percent of those now paying rent hoping to own someday, according to a survey by the real estate company Coldwell Banker released on Tuesday.